ChrstphrHll/npc_gen/students/Eune Eldratha.md

 # Eune Eldratha
 ---
 ### Description
-- Triton Druid from Glasscliff Garisons
+- Triton Druid from Whyndiem
 - 2nd year Protection student in Elkenval
-- long straight brunette hair that's put up, Violet Red eyes, and Emerald Green skin
+- long straight grey hair that's well kept, Violet Red eyes, and Emerald Green skin
 - Is Unreligious and Libidinous, and has Forgiveness as their ideal

 ### Organizations